Great Zimbabwe: Features of the ruins

 Detail of the wall with lichen, 1975.

 There are different archaeological interpretations of these groupings.
 It has been suggested that the complexes represent the work of successive kings: some of the new rulers founded a new residence.
 The focus of power moved from the Hill Complex in the 12th century, to the Great Enclosure, the Upper Valley and finally the Lower Valley in the early 16th century.
 The alternative "structuralist" interpretation holds that the different complexes had different functions: the Hill Complex as an area for rituals, perhaps related to rain making, the Valley complex was for the citizens, and the Great Enclosure was used by the king.
 Structures that were more elaborate were probably built for the kings, although it has been argued that the dating of finds in the complexes does not support this interpretation.

-Dhaka pits were closed depressions utilized by inhabitants of Great Zimbabwe as sources of water management in the form of reservoirs, wells and springs.
-Dhaka pits may have been in use since the mid-2nd millennium CE and the system could hold more than 18,000 m^{3} of water storage.
+Dhaka pits were closed depressions used by inhabitants of Great Zimbabwe as sources of water management in the form of reservoirs, wells and springs.
+Dhaka pits may have been in use since the mid-2nd millennium CE and the system could hold more than 18000 m3 of water storage.